Brayzure/euler-project/README.md

 - [9] [Feb 24, 2016] Find the only pythagorean triple such that its sum equals 1000.
 Determine the product of the three lengths.
 - [10] [Feb 24, 2016] Find the sum of all of the primes below two million.
 - [11] [Feb 24, 2016] What is the greatest product of four adjacent numbers in the same direction (up, down, left, right, or diagonally) in the 20×20 grid (not shown)?
+- [12] [Feb 24, 2016] What is the value of the first triangle number to have over five hundred divisors?

 ***
 ### Problems Attempted